nimpy-wth/asl-recognition/README.md

 241-202 MACHINE LEARNING II - 2/67

 ## Overview
-This project is a real-time American Sign Language (ASL) recognition system using Convolutional Neural Networks (CNNs) and Mediapipe Hand Tracking.
-The model predicts ASL signs based on hand landmark and supports word formation and suggestions.
+This project is an American Sign Language (ASL) recognition system that uses Mediapipe to detect hand landmarks and Machine Learning (MLP + LSTM or CNN + LSTM) to recognize ASL letters and predict words.
+The system captures real-time hand gestures through a webcam, processes hand landmarks, and stores them for training an ASL classification model.

 ## Features
 - Real-time ASL Recognition using a webcam
 - Hand Landmark Detection with Mediapipe
+- MLP-Based Letter Classification from landmark coordinates
 - CNN-Based Prediction Model for classification
-- Word Formation & Auto-Suggestion
+- LSTM-Based Word Prediction & Auto-Suggestion
 - Live Display of predictions with OpenCV